iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.2.0/report.md

 > It kept freezing<br> :date: __2020-11-26 12:27:04__

 > Very slow now it stops when I complete self cheek<br> :date: __2020-11-25 21:54:27__

-> Doesn't work.
-Uninstalled and tried again same thing, freezes at main screen and no other options.<br> :date: __2020-11-24 04:36:34__